DISMGryphons/GryphonCTF2019-Challenges/challenges/forensics/Cat.jpg/README.md

 ## Solution
 use steghide. steghide extract -sf cat.jpg when asked for the passphrase, use unlock you will receive a zip file.
-Navigate the zip file till you find a pdf name cat.pdf retrieve it and you can view it.
+Navigate the zip file till you find a pdf name cat.pdf.
+Retrieve it and you can view it.
 Use a hex editor to carve out a PNG image of the flag from the PDF.

 **Flag**
 `GCTF{m30w_y0u_g0t_m3}`
 ## Recommended Reads
 https://www.garykessler.net/library/file_sigs.html